 - ORCID ID

-(body of the text with references), not more than 6 figures and tables combined, and maximum 40 references.
+(body of the text without references), not more than 6 figures and tables combined, and maximum 40 references.

-(body of the text with references), not more than 4 figures and tables combined, and maximum 30 references.
+(body of the text without references), not more than 4 figures and tables combined, and maximum 30 references.

 The summary (abstract of the paper) should not be longer than 350 words.
 It should be divided in the following paragraphs: Research background, Experimental approach, Results and conclusions, and Novelty and scientific contribution (for (mini)reviews: do not use these subheadings).
 It should explain the aim of the paper and include the most relevant results and conclusions, emphasizing the importance and novelty of the work.
 Numerical data obtained should be avoided in the Summary unless indispensable for the comprehension of the research contribution of the paper.
 No abbreviations, equations, illustrations, figures, tables or references should appear in the Summary.
 The information in the Summary should agree with the rest of the text and all information in it should appear in the body of the paper.
 Summary must contain all key words.

-Key words should list the main topic of the paper for indexing purposes, so it is not recommendable to use general and generic words.
-Maximum 6 words or phrases can be used, which should be separated by commas.
+Keywords should list the main topic of the paper for indexing purposes, so it is not recommendable to use general and generic words.
+Maximum 6 words or phrases can be used, which should be separated by a semicolon.
 Use of abbreviations as key words should be avoided, except for well-known and standard abbreviations (such as HPLC, PCR etc.).
 All keywords must be used in the Summary, and those that do not appear anywhere in the text should not be used.

 The introductory part should clearly describe the aim of the research.
 Sufficient references to relevant previous publications along with a brief discussion and conclusions of past research should be given.
 A short section explaining the relevance of the presented research in that context should be included.
 It should be pointed out why the methodology used in the present study was chosen and why it will provide new insights.